 1. If an employee is unable to work for more than 30 days but has accrued vacation or sick leave, if applicable, to cover that period of time, must the department hold the employee's position?

-Yes, the employee is still considered to be in his/her position while in paid status and the department cannot fill the position.
-When the employee returns to work from paid leave, he/she is entitled to the same position.
+Yes, the employee is still considered to be in their position while in paid status and the department cannot fill the position.
+When the employee returns to work from paid leave, they are entitled to the same position.

 2. Can an employee return to work earlier than the expiration date of the leave?